 Summary

-If you are single, body changes, concerns about sex and even the diagnosis by itself can affect how you feel about dating.
+Dating can be affected by changes in your body, concerns about sex, and even the diagnosis by itself.
 The fear of being rejected keeps some people from seeking the social life they would like to have.

-Don't assume that people will reject you just because of your diagnosis or any other reason.
-It's still about common interests, a sexual attraction, forming new social ties.
+Do not assume that people will reject you just because of your diagnosis or any other reason.
+Dating is still about common interests, a sexual attraction, forming new social ties.
 However, rejection was probably part of your dating life before your diagnosis.
 It's part of what happens.
 Dating has always involved risks.
 If it didn't stop you before, it shouldn't stop you now.

 The first steps can be the hardest.